 How long can I use a computer for?

-You may use a computer for up to one hour in any one session with a maximum of two free hours in any one day.
+You may use a computer for up to two hours in any day.
+This can be in one session or in shorter sessions.

 Can children use the computers?

 If you are under 16 years of age you will need your parent or carer to either sign a permission form or to use the computer with you.